s02blom/shorter-identifier-names/README.md

 Using Docker
 ------------

 The simplest way to get the software to run is to use the provided docker file to build an image and run it containers.
-I provided one for mongodb and one for the application itself.
+We provide one for mongodb and one for the application itself.
 To build & run the mongodb image, use the script ```<repository>/run_mongo.sh``` and ```<repository>/run.sh``` or manually run the following commands from the root of the checked out repository:

 Build the mongodb image: